-There wouldn’t be many, if any of you, reading this that can say with confidence that you get enough sleep.
+There aren’t many reading this who can say with confidence that you get enough sleep.
 Between work, kids, your social life and perhaps just being a ‘bad sleeper’, those 9 hours can become a thing of mystery.

 Here’s why you need to prioritise a good night’s sleep as best you can: